jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 # What is security and why we need it

+> The art of war teaches us to rely not on the likelihood of the enemy’s not coming, but on our own readiness to receive him; not on the chance of his not attacking, but rather on the fact that we have made our position unassailable. -- Sun Tzŭ: The Art of War

 Information security, or cybersecurity, is a never ending systematic effort to manage security risks.
 The risks mostly stem from the fact that people, for various reasons, make suboptimal decisions and mistakes - in design, implementation, configuration, operations - creating vulnerabilities in systems.
 And, some other people (threat actors or groups) try to exploit these vulnerabilities for various reasons.

 CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)) security **goals**: "The protection of system data and resources from accidental and deliberate threats to confidentiality, integrity, and availability."